 While there are quite a few roundabouts in the St. Louis area, some drivers fail to understand how to use them properly.
 These drivers may get confused and panic at the last moment, thus causing an accident.

 Who has the right of way?

-In most motor vehicle accidents, a person is more likely to have a successful claim if he/she had the right of way at the time of the accident.
-In a roundabout, the driver who is already in the traffic circle has the right of way, and other drivers should stop and wait their turn before entering the roundabout.
+In most motor vehicle accidents, a person is more likely to have a successful claim if they had the right of way at the time of the accident.
+In a roundabout, the driver already in the traffic circle has the right of way, and other drivers should stop and wait their turn before entering the roundabout.
 The driver who tries to beat the driver who has the right of way around the circle by pulling ahead is likely liable for the crash.

 Is it a Rear-End Accident?

 You cannot always claim that the vehicle hitting from behind is at fault, but in the case of roundabouts, this is often the case.
 In a roundabout, the following distances are short, so it is important to be extra careful to prevent rear-end collisions while turning.
 If the distance is too short, the following vehicle is likely to collide with the leading vehicle if the leading vehicle has to brake suddenly.